 I had canned potatoes in the past.
 But I found them readily available and inexpensive year-round, so I focused my time on other treats.
+Plus, my farming neighbors keep me steadily replenished under normal circumstances.
 So why bother, right?

-Fast forward to yesterday, when I masked up and braved my local grocery store for the first time in a couple of weeks.
-Lo and behold, they had five-pound bags of potatoes on the shelf.
+Fast forward to yesterday, when I braved my local grocery store for the first time in a couple of weeks.
+Lo and behold, they had limited quantities of five-pound bags of potatoes on the shelf.
 Furthermore, they placed a one-bag-per-person limit, allowing all shoppers access to them.

 Granted, this limitation means that I will need to can several batches of my garlic potatoes over a few weeks.
 But at this point, I am genuinely just grateful to have them in the store again.

 Decision made.
 This time, I’d can the potatoes in one-pint jars (the size required for my electric pressure canner).
 If a “second wave” of COVID-19 hits in the fall and the panic restarts, I will have a small supply of potatoes ready to eat, one jar at a time.

 Canned potatoes are very soft in texture.
 You will first parboil them to release some of the starches.
 Then, you’ll top off the jars with boiling water, which continues the cooking.
 Finally, you’ll process them in a pressure canner.
 Yep, soft, cooked, and basically ready to heat and serve.